Eternalyze0/hrm_zero_snake/README.md

 # HRM Zero for Snake

 I noticed HRM is expensive if T is high so I modified it to be cheap.
-It still seems to work on Snake and also alleviates the issue of eventual collapse.
+It still seems to work on Snake and also alleviates the issue of eventual collapse (since T is high).

 ![hrm_modified](https://github.com/user-attachments/assets/cf951c76-ebe6-447c-b571-ef405cab994a)